jivak1/PythonDockerManagmentTool/README.md

 Note: Some tests related to listing images and containers are not included due to the inability to guarantee consistency in the test environment.

-##### Application deployment:
+## Application deployment:

+### Docker containerisation

-- Created a dockerfile and containerised application
+- Created a dockerfile, to containerise the application
+- Container runs, but needs docker.sock to be mounted as volume

+### Kubernetes Deployment

-- Created a custom kubernetes deployment with the container image
+- Created a kubernetes deployment file, that creates pods with 3 instances of the app
-- Created a NodePort service to expose the application to localhost
+- Created a NodePort service to expose the application to localhost and route trafic to any of the pods

-Note: Please add the container image to the namespace before kubernetes deployment
+Note: The built image shuld be archived in a .tar file and coppied to the kubernetes namespace, so that it can be pulled by the deployment